-Investment Holding reported a total income of RM1 million during the FY 2021, representing 24% of the Group's total income (FY 2020: RM1.12 million or 3.8 %) whilst its loss before tax was RM0.51 million.
+Investment Holding reported a total income of RM1.0 million during the FY 2022, representing 6% of the Group's total income (FY 2021: RM1.0 million) whilst its loss before tax was RM5.26 million.
+The lower loss was mainly attributed to fair value loss on financial asset and impairment loss on other receivables.